-The W&M LatinX Alumni affinity group consists of alumni who self-identify as Latino, Latina, LatinX, Hispanic or Chicano who are working to create community at William & Mary.
-LatinX Alumni work closely with the Latin American Studies Program faculty, the Cuba Media Initiative, UndocuTribe, the Latin-American Student Union, the Hispanic Studies faculty and other Latin-American focused campus constituencies to actively engage with William & Mary.
+As an integral part of the Wiliam & Mary Alumni Association, the W&M Latinx Alumni Association consists of alumni who self-identify as Latino, Latina, Latinx, Hispanic or Chicano who are working to create community at William & Mary.
+Latinx alumni work with the Latin American Studies Program faculty, the Cuba Media Initiative, the Latin-American Student Union (LASU), Hispanic Studies faculty and other Latin-American focused campus constituencies to actively engage with William & Mary.

 Looking to connect with fellow alumni on social media?
-Be sure to like and follow the LatinX Alumni page on Facebook!
+Be sure to like and follow the Latinx Alumni page on Facebook!
 You will receive updates about upcoming events and have an opportunity to make connections with alumni near and far.

 Does your company or organization have opportunities that would be perfect for William & Mary alumni?
 Are you willing to give career advice or are you embarking on a new career journey?
 If so, use William & Mary Alumni Professional Networks to connect with the One Tribe One Network community!